JHawk/cabal_all_the_things/notes.md

 * It describes how packages interact with the language.
 * It describes what Haskell implementations support packages.
 * It provides a way to express dependency on particular libraries, compilers, or versions.

+“Languages flourish when libraries are plentiful, reliable, and well documented.” - Simon Peyton Jones

 -----------